Crypto terminology, decoded.

 Arbitrage

-The practice of profiting from price discrepancies of the same asset across different markets.
+The practice of exploiting price differences for the same or related assets across markets.

 ASIC